IPS-LMU/octra/README.md

 3. Wait.
 4. Duplicate the file ``src/app/app.config.sample.ts`` and rename it to ``src/app/app.config.ts``.
 In app.config.ts you can change the settings of your instance of OCTRA.
 5. After the installation you can call `` npm start `` to start the node server.
+6. After that please read the notice about the config files in the production use section

 ## Used third-party packages:
 * angular-cli: https://github.com/angular/angular-cli